 Vanilla “essential” oils aren’t what you might expect.
 If you are buying something called “vanilla essential oils” online, you are getting one of the three following vanilla-based, sort of like essential oil but not really oils.

 One is called oleoresin.
 This product is exactly what is in the word, resin.
 The resin is removed from the bean pod using a solvent and then mixed together with a carrier oil.
 However, oleoresin doesn’t blend well with carrier oils and you will have resin remnants in the oil you are mixing it with.

 There is another product called Vanilla Absolute.
-This product is composed of the vanilla bean and 25% ethanol alcohol.
+This product is composed of vanilla beans and 25% ethanol alcohol.
 It is a very thick product that can make it easier to work with than oleoresin.
-I’m not gonna lie, at $72 per 1/8 of an ounce, this stuff is almost as pricey as gold!

 Can You Use Vanilla Oil as an Essential Oil?

 Yes, you can use it basically the same as your other essential oils but some forms of vanilla oil are not going to behave in the same ways due to its thickness in its consistency.
 For example, oleoresin doesn’t blend well with carrier oils, you are going to see the speckles and may feel a bit of the solid material still left from the vanilla bean after topical application and diffusing.

 While, other forms of vanilla such as vanilla CO2 extract has a lighter consistency and blends well with carrier oils, and is able to be diffused without clogging the diffuser.

 Best Vanilla Oils

 When buying your vanilla oils in either the oleoresin, absolute or CO2 form, remember, it might be more pricey than other essential oils.
 This is because the process of extracting the vanilla beans and making vanilla oil is more tedious than other oils.